astriaorg/astria/specs/conductor.md

  - Filters out transactions by their rollup namespace and sends them to the rollup for execution (`soft` commits)
  - Catalogs and matches the block hashes received from the gossip network and the DA by rollup namespace to send `firm` commits to the rollup
  - Blocks are sent to the execution layer using [Astria’s GRPC Execution client interface](https://buf.build/astria/astria/docs/main:astria.execution.v1)
-     - Rollups utilizing Astria must implement this interface
+     - Rollups utilizing the Conductor must implement this interface

 ## Execution Data
 ### Transaction Filtering